 Better Cognition

 Regular exercise has been linked to improved cognitive function, including better memory, attention, and problem-solving skills.
+Mindfulness enhances attention and awareness while engaging in physical activity, further amplifying these cognitive benefits.

 Physical activity increases blood flow to the brain, which provides it with oxygen and nutrients necessary for optimal functioning.
+Exercise supports brain health by stimulating the growth of brain cells and new brain cells, especially in regions involved in mood regulation and cognitive function.

 Exercise also promotes the release of growth factors, such as brain-derived neurotrophic factor (BDNF), which plays a key role in the growth and maintenance of neurons.